 Murfreesboro was the perfect place for a weekend trip for our family!
 There’s plenty to do to fill a weekend in this little town.
 If you have more than a weekend for a vacation, nearby there are also Old Washington and Lake Greeson.

 There’s plenty of small town vacations to enjoy all throughout the US!
-What’s your favorite little town to visit for a weekend trip in your neck of the woods?
+What’s your favorite little town to visit for small town vacationing in your neck of the woods?
 Let me know in the comments below.
 We’re always looking for a new adventure to explore. 🙂